csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_shell.md

 ## Using `curl`

 Curl can be a simple, all-purpose solution for managing the data lifecycle.
-A Gitlab token is required, as well as a project number to which the data can be assigned.
+A GitLab token is required, as well as a project number to which the data can be assigned.

 To upload a file with curl.